amarinkovic/dm_install/README.md

 </dependency>
 ```

 Alternatively you can just invoke `mvn clean install` from the repository root folder which will install all dependencies and run a dfc connectivity test.
-In case you need to provide different user credentials for the connection test you can pass them ass command line arguments like this:
+In case you need to provide different user credentials for the connection test you can pass them as command line arguments like this:
 ```
 mvn clean install -Drepo=<repository_name> -Duser=<username> -Dpass=<password>
 ```